italrr/canvas/README.md

 canvas is dynamic, high level, general-purpose, programming language designed and developed by me. canvas is heavily inspired by JavaScript, LISP and Python.
 It features a form of JIT compiler to speed up execution.

 canvas is:
-- Prefix Notation.
+- Prefix Notation. `[STATEMENT ARGUMENT0...ARGUMENTN]`
+- Brackets used to separate statements.
-- Lists are very important.
+- Lists are very important. `[1 2 3]`
-- No classes, no objects.
-OOP nada.
-Purely function and procedurally defined.
-- Namespaces.
+- `Store` entities that work similar to JSON objects. `store a:5 b:10`
+- No OOP.
+Stores cannot contain functions, only data.
+The language discourages any type of OOP convention.
+- Namespaces used to organize hierarchies. `[namespace a:100 b:[fn [n][+ n n]]]`
 - Import/Library support.
 - Mostly immutable.
 There are SOME exceptions.
 In theory only NUMBERs and STRINGs can be fully mutated (changing memory's content without altering IDs).
 - Recursion highly encouraged.